HaowuDuan/AI-meets-RG/README.md

 Renormalization Group Flow as Optimal Transport,arXiv:2202.11737, Jordan Cotler and Semon Rezchikov

 # TO-DO
-- [ ] Wagner-Morris equation
+- [ ] Wagner-Morris equation, Polchinski's equation
-- [ ] Derivation of Polchinski's equation
+- [ ] Gradiant flow
 - [ ] Intuitive introduction of Optimal transport problems
 - [ ] Renormalization group flow recasted as an optimization problem
 - [ ] Flow-matching's equivalence to Score-matching recasted as deterministic and stochastic formulation of RG